project-sunbird/project-sunbird.github.io/pages/features-documentation/user_type.md

 | **Content Creator** |       Yes      |       Yes      |       No       |       No       |        No       |       Yes      |         Yes         |

 ## Flag Reviewer
-A flag reviewer assesses flagged content.
-On Sunbird, any user can flag a content, if the content is inappropriate.
-The flag reviewer reviews the content and rejects if the content is inappropriate according to Sunbird review guidelines.
-The flag is removed if the content fits the guidelines
+A flag reviewer assesses the content that is marked as inappropriate by any user.
+The flag reviewer reviews and rejects the inappropriatethe content.
+The flag is removed if the content abides by the guidelines.

 <b>User Role Matrix for a Flag Reviewer</b>